Scandinavian prehistory: Iron Age

 Tacitus (about 98 AD) described a nation called "Suiones" living on an island in the Ocean.
 These Suiones had ships that were peculiar because they had a prow in both ends (the shape we recognise as Viking ships).
 This word Suiones is the same name as in Anglo-Saxon Sweon whose country in Angle-Saxon was called Sweoland (Svealand).
 In Beowulf, this tribe is also called Sweoðeod, from which the name Sweden is derived, and the country has the name Sweorice, which is an old form, in Old English (Anglo-Saxon), of the present Swedish name for Sweden, Sverige.

 In the 6th century the Ostrogoth Jordanes mentioned a tribe named Suehans which is the same name as Tacitus' Suiones.
 He also unwittingly described the same tribe by a different name, the Suetidi which is the same as an old name for Sweden, Svíþjóð and the English Sweoðeod.

 Several sources, such as Beowulf, Ynglingatal, Ynglinga saga, Saxo Grammaticus and Historia Norwegiae, mention a number of Swedish kings who lived in the 6th century, such as Eadgils, Ohthere and Onela, as well as a number of Geatish kings.
 Some of these kings were in all likelihood historic kings, although the sources sometimes give contradictory information, such as the death of Ottar.
 See Mythological kings of Sweden and Semi-legendary kings of Sweden.

-In those days the kings were warlords rather than kings as we understand that title today, and what was to become Sweden, Norway and Denmark in a modern sense, were a number of petty kingdoms whose borders changed constantly as the kings killed each other, and had the local assemblies accept them as kings.
-The politics of these early kingdoms are retold in Beowulf (see e.g. the semi-legendary Swedish-Geatish wars) and the Norse sagas.

 One of the most powerful kings was the Swedish king who according to early sources only ruled what is today eastern Svealand.
 It is unknown when it happened and it probably happened several times, but when sources become more reliable the territories of the Swedish kings include Västergötland and other parts of Götaland.
 This stage is by some considered to be the beginning of Sweden, as we know it today.